HyunCafe/my-javascript-notes/jslibraries.md

 Name | Description | Install |
 ------------- | ------------- | ------------- |
 [Day.js](https://day.js.org/) | A lightweight and easy-to-use library for parsing, formatting, and manipulating dates and times in JavaScript.
 It's similar to Moment.js but has a smaller footprint. | npm install dayjs
+[Date FNS](https://date-fns.org/) |  A modern JavaScript date utility library with a simple and functional API for manipulating, formatting, and parsing dates. |
 [Luxon](https://moment.github.io/luxon/) | A powerful library for working with dates and times, built by the team behind Moment.js.
 It offers a modern API and support for time zones and internationalization. | npm install luxon